rust-lang/book/src/ch04-01-ownership.md

 There is a natural point at which we can return the memory our `String` needs back to the operating system: when `s` goes out of scope.
 When a variable binding goes out of scope, Rust calls a special function for us.
-This function is called `drop()`, and it is where the author of `String` can put the code to return the memory.
-Rust calls `drop()` automatically at the closing `}`.
+This function is called `drop`, and it is where the author of `String` can put the code to return the memory.
+Rust calls `drop` automatically at the closing `}`.

-> Note: This pattern is sometimes called “Resource Acquisition Is
+> Note: This pattern is sometimes called *Resource Acquisition Is
-> Initialization” in C++, or “RAII” for short.
+> Initialization* in C++, or RAII for short.
 While they are very similar,
 > Rust’s take on this concept has a number of differences, so we don’t tend
 > to use the same term.
 If you’re familiar with this idea, keep in mind that it
 > is _roughly_ similar in Rust, but not identical.